 To be considered for admission to University of Miami School of Law, an applicant must have earned a bachelor's degree from a regionally accredited college or university prior to enrolling at the School of Law.
 The Law School admits first-year J.D. students to commence studies only in the fall semester and reviews applications on a rolling basis throughout the year.
 Applications are reviewed as soon as all required documents are received.

 Important Application Dates & Deadlines: 2019-20 Academic Year

 October 1, 2019 - FASFA applications become available.

-January 7, 2019 - Competitive applicants who complete their files prior to this date will be optimally placed for scholarship consideration; this is also the preferred application date for the Miami Scholars Public Interest Program Scholarships.
+January 6, 2020 - Competitive applicants who complete their files prior to this date will be optimally placed for scholarship consideration.
+This is the preferred deadline for the Miami Scholars Public Interest Program Scholarships.
 Applicants are strongly encouraged to apply by this date.

 February 1, 2020 - Completion of the application by this date or earlier is strongly advised to place applicants in the best position for admission.
 Applications received after this date will continue to be accepted and reviewed on a seat available basis until July 31, 2020.